yassine-r/Automated-ML-Model-Monitoring-with-Airflow-and-Docker/readme.md

 This will take a couple of minutes to boot up all containers.
 To check if all containers are running properly, you can run `docker ps --all`.
 You should see a list of all containers in `healthy` status

 ## 3. How to reset environments
-Delete all files under the following subdirectories.
+1. Delete all files under the following subdirectories.
 In case subdirectories do not exist (due to .gitignore) please create them

 -  `dags/data/source/*`
 -  `dags/data/collected`
 -  `dags/data/preprocessed`
 -  `dags/models`
 -  `dags/results`

+2. Truncate the `mljob` table
+- `truncate mljob;`

 # Monitoring Machine Learning Pipeline

 ## 1. Traditional machine learning model training pipeline